-Additionally, all persons enrolled in the EPD waiver will be afforded the opportunity to self-direct the following services: participant-directed community support (PDCS) and individual-directed goods and services.
-Waiver participants who choose to self-direct these services will have choice and control over how they are provided and by whom.
-To assist participants choosing to self-direct these services, a District-wide, IRS-approved Vendor Fiscal/Employer Agent FMS-Support Broker entity will provide financial management services (FMS) and information and assistance (I&A) supports as administrative activities.
+All EPD waiver participants are afforded the opportunity to self-direct the following services: participant-directed community support (PDCS).
+Waiver participants who choose to self-direct these services have choice and control over how they are provided and by whom.
+To assist participants choosing to self-direct these services, a District-wide, IRS-approved Vendor Fiscal/Employer Agent FMS-Support Broker entity provides financial management services (FMS) and information and assistance (I&A) supports as administrative activities.
+The case manager is also responsible for re-introducing the participant-directed services program to each beneficiary not currently enrolled in the program at the beneficiary's annual renewal and must document that the participant-directed services option was discussed with the beneficiary at that time.